JacoboLansac/audits/solo/pinlink-phase1-audit.md

 #### Impact: Medium

-The rewards calculated for all rentees will be higher than they should, as the duration of the pause is shorted when overwritten.
+The rewards calculated for all rentees will be higher than they should be, as the duration of the pause is shorted when overwritten.

 #### Recommendation